 In the Pacific Northwest, as well as other areas of the country pro to wet conditions, landslides, settling earth, and eroding backfill are common problems.
-It is not unusual to see roads crumbling where backfill has been washed away by rising waters.
-Obviously, these conditions make for a hazardous drive, especially if you aren’t prepared.
+It is not unusual to see infastructure crumbling where backfill has been washed away by rising waters.
+Obviously, these conditions make for a hazardous, especially if you aren’t prepared.

 Beyond flooding, the occasional earthquake will rumble through the West coast, knocking items off shelves and jostling foundations.
 Even if the soil below was properly compacted, even minor shifts caused by earthquakes can compromise the integrity of the ground beneath heavy concrete slabs and other structures.